For A Good Time in Cambridge: Andrea Barrett, Great Fiction Meets Tasty History of Science edition…

 Best of all, her treatment of all this is meticulous, accurate, engrossing — and yet always in service of the story.
 Great stuff, both for those whose first love is fiction, and those, like me, who wonder how best to speak of science to our fellow citizens.

 Also — if you like the public seals of approval: Barrett won the National Book Award for Ship Fever, a story collection, received wide acclaim and best seller status for several other works, of which The Voyage of the Narwhal might be the best known, and has more recently published Servants of the Map* and The Air We Breathe.
 She can add a MacArthur “Genius” Fellowship and finalist recognition for the Pulitzer to her trophy case — but the point for me is that the work is consistently gripping.

 *This collection of stories can serve as a deft introduction to the history of evolutionary biology from early nineteenth century efforts to reconcile the fossil record with scripture, through the impact of the Darwinian moment, to the present day.
 It’s a full-service read, IOW.

-Image: René Théophile Hyacinthe Laennec (1781-1825): De l’auscultation médiate, 1819.Explore posts in the same categories: evolution, good books, good writing, History of Science, Language Pleasures, Medicine comment below, or link to this permanent URL from your own site.
+Image: René Théophile Hyacinthe Laennec (1781-1825): De l’auscultation médiate, 1819.evolution, good books, good writing, History of Science, Language Pleasures, Medicine comment below, or link to this permanent URL from your own site.